 The Resume & Recommendations of DJ Mo:

-How long have you been involved in radio?
+How long have you been involved in radio & entertainment?

-I’ve been in radio for over 12 years.
+I’ve been in radio & entertainment for over 15 years.

 What inspired you to start your show?